ncarandini/XFUserSecrets/README.md

 </Project>
 ```

-It's worth noting that this works on both Windows and Unix/OSX platforms and that it use the `UserSecretsId` property set on the .csproj file, so it can be copied and used in any solution without any need to change it.
+It's worth noting that this works on both Windows and Unix/OSX platforms and that it refers the `UserSecretsId` property set on the .csproj file, so it can be copied and used in any solution as his. without any need to change it.

 That way, every time the Xamarin Forms common project is built and the conditions are meet, the `secrets.json` file will be embedded into the compiled project.